MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devtest/how-to-collect-irp-coverage-data.md

 The following steps describe how to collect coverage data of I/O request packets (IRPs) by using the Driver Coverage tools and [Driver Coverage filter driver](driver-coverage-filter-driver.md).
 The tools are available as part of the [Device Fundamentals Tests](device-fundamentals-tests.md), under the Coverage category.

-For information about setting up the WDK and the Visual Studio test environment, see [How to test a driver at runtime using Visual Studio](/windows-hardware/drivers).
-For information about selecting and configuring tests and tool parameters, see [How to select and configure the Device Fundamentals tests](/windows-hardware/drivers) and [Device Fundamentals Test Parameters](/windows-hardware/drivers).
+For information about setting up the WDK and the Visual Studio test environment, see [How to test a driver at runtime using Visual Studio](../develop/testing-a-driver-at-runtime.md).
+For information about selecting and configuring tests and tool parameters, see [How to select and configure the Device Fundamentals tests](../develop/how-to-select-and-configure-the-device-fundamental-tests.md) and [How to select and configure the Device Fundamentals tests](../develop/how-to-select-and-configure-the-device-fundamental-tests.md).

 1. Install the [Driver Coverage filter driver](driver-coverage-filter-driver.md) on the test computer.